federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### Bounding Boxes

-Fitting bounding boxes to point cloud clusters is useful to visualize the edges to which the autonomous agent would expect to bump into the obstacle if these were touched.
-Two kinds of boxes are fitted as part of this project: "constant" bounding boxes, and minimum "PCA" bounding boxes.
+Bounding boxes allow to visualize the boundaries an autonomous agent would encounter if it were to come into contact with an obstacle.
+In this project, two kinds of bounding boxes are considered: regular and minimum (PCA-based) ones.

 #### Regular Bounding Boxes